 </script> ← This

-The escape pattern `</script>` for writing `` within a JavaScript string was being used directly as an actual closing HTML tag.
-The browser did not recognize `</script>` as a closing tag.
+The escape pattern `</script>` used within a JavaScript string was being directly interpreted as an actual HTML closing tag.
+Browsers do not recognize `</script>` as a closing tag.

 Result:

-– IntersectionObserver was not executed.
+– IntersectionObserver did not execute.

 – All `.fade-up` elements remained with `opacity: 0`, making all sections transparent.